Introduction

 Any interest earned on moneys held for you in the client account will belong to us.

-Each individual client matter normally has a separate file with its own reference number to ensure that all information, papers, documents and correspondence are allocated correctly.
+Each individual client matter normally has a separate electronic file with its own reference number to ensure that all information, papers, documents and correspondence are allocated correctly.
+Since 2018, we have only stored, in paper files, those original paper documents that cannot be replaced, such as hand signed documents.
+We will generally scan any other paper documentation we receive to the electronic file and then destroy such paper documentation after scanning.

-In matters relating to the registration of patents, trade marks and designs, we will retain the files until the registration has been completed and, in other matters such as advisory or contentious matters, we will retain the files until the matter has been completed.
+In matters relating to the grant of patents and the registration of trade marks and designs, we will retain the files until the grant or registration has been completed and, in other matters such as advisory or contentious matters, we will retain the files until the matter has been completed.

-It is our policy to retain all files for a minimum period of six years after the date of our final invoice to you on the matter concerned.
-That is, six years from the registration of a patent, design or trade mark, or six years from the conclusion of any advisory or contentious matter.
+It is our policy to retain all files for a minimum period of six years after the date of our final invoice to you on the matter concerned – that is, six years from the grant of a patent or registration of a design or trade mark, or six years from the conclusion of any advisory or contentious matter.

 In the interests of storage space, we reserve the right to destroy any file at any time thereafter.
 If you wish us to retain files for a longer period, you should advise us of this.
 We reserve the right to make a charge for the continued storage of those files.